Grand Palace & Wat Pho Bangkok Tour — Private English Guide, All Tickets Included

 4

-From Tha Tien Pier beside Wat Pho, a 3-baht ferry crossing takes 2 minutes to the west bank — and the view of Wat Arun from the water as you approach is one of those Bangkok moments that guests describe for years.
+From Tha Tien Pier beside Wat Pho, a short ferry crossing takes 2 minutes to the west bank — and the view of Wat Arun as you approach from the water is one of those Bangkok moments that guests describe for years.
 The central prang rises 82 metres above the riverbank.
 Every centimetre of its surface is covered in fragments of Chinese porcelain and seashells — brought to Bangkok as ballast in trading ships, smashed into pieces, and hand-set into the tower's surface by craftsmen under King Rama III.
-In the cool of the morning, this is also one of the most comfortable temple experiences in Bangkok — the river breeze and the shade of the prang make it considerably more pleasant than in the afternoon heat.
-For the full story — King Taksin, the fall of Ayutthaya, the Emerald Buddha's time here, and the engineering mystery of how an 82-metre tower has never moved on riverine soil — read our <a href='/blog/wat-arun-temple-of-dawn-bangkok' class='text-decoration-underline text-dark'>complete Wat Arun guide</a>.
+In the cool of the morning, this is one of the most comfortable temple experiences in Bangkok — the river breeze and the shade of the prang make it considerably more pleasant than afternoon visits.
+For couples and honeymooners: Thai traditional costume rental is available on-site at ฿300–600.
+Against the backdrop of the porcelain spires in the morning light, these are among the most striking photographs taken on any Bangkok honeymoon.
+For the full history — King Taksin, the fall of Ayutthaya, the Emerald Buddha's time here — read our complete Wat Arun guide.
+The Three Temples package is just ฿500 more than the base tour — and almost every couple and first-time visitor tells us afterward this is the upgrade they would have regretted skipping.

 5